The silver lining in the dark cloud that is the COVID-19 crisis is there were some sectors that got a much-needed boost.

 “How people consume information and how they buy is now digital, so we are beefing up our tech solutions to help us take advantage of this new world.”

-This interview forms part of SME South Africa’s ‘Business Unusual’ Series’ featuring respected and influential voices in the local entrepreneurship ecosystem to reflect on new ways of doing businesses.
+This interview forms part of SME South Africa’s ‘Business Unusual’ Series’ featuring respected and influential voices in the local entrepreneurship ecosystem to reflect on new ways of doing business.

 ALSO IN THE SERIES

-Ncube shares Vuuqa’s plans to further strengthen their tech capabilities, and the biggest misconceptions keeping South Africans SMEs from making use of tech.
+Ncube shares Vuuqa’s plans to further strengthen their tech capabilities, and the biggest misconceptions keeping South African SMEs from making use of tech.

 Google Analytics has helped us understand our audience and thus helped us with how we attract advertisers and how we advertise, interact and engage with our audience.

 Flipbook software has helped us to be competitive in the digital magazine space, it has helped us with how the readers experience the magazine.

 Design technologies for marketing material.
 These days you do not need a graphic designer to design my social media posts, business profiles etc. Try the free version of Canva

 Project and Process Management tech solutions to help you manage your work and employees this creates efficiencies.

 Q: Why do you think that many South African entrepreneurs are still not taking full advantage of technology?